Ferdinanddb/k8s_leet_go/README.md

 ## TODO List (unorderered) :
-- [ ] Create a Makefile for this project to be initialized, built, tested, and Dockerized
+- [ ] Create a Makefile for this project to be initialized, built, tested, and containerized
 - [ ] Explose the codebase in different subfolders
 - [ ] Implement the token generator and token verification
 - [ ] Implement the DB